steinmikey/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [√] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [√] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [√] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [√] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   JWTs use signatures for verification, and cannot be deleted early
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   Runs a one-way hashing algorithm that results in a string that can only be reproduced using the same exact initial values
 3. How are unit tests different from integration and end-to-end testing?
+   Unit tests don't rely on features etc. outside of themselves.
+A unit test strictly tests that a piece of code functions properly independently of other code or components that may or may not relate to it.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   Write tests from basic to more complex.
+Then write the minimum code to pass those tests.
+Can potentially save time.